jiyongcheng/jiyongcheng.github.io/_posts/2020-01-17-react-native.markdown

 categories: react native
 ---

-I want to follow [this article](https://developer.okta.com/blog/2018/12/26/react-native-android-play-store) to learn creating apps with react native.
+I wwwant to follow [this article](https://developer.okta.com/blog/2018/12/26/react-native-android-play-store) to learn creating apps with react native.
 But I met several issues:
 > error Failed to launch emulator.
 Reason: No emulators found as an output of `emulator -list-avds`. warn Please launch an emulator manually or connect a device.
 Otherwise app may fail to launch. info Installing the app...